nomocas/babelute/manual/theory.md

 As long as your DSL(s) is(are) interpretable/translatable easily (for us as for computers ;) : you're free.

 Whatever you do, keep in mind that pure behavioural DSL are often closy linked to technologies and so to the output's context.
-And so should be better used in pragmatics implementations, which means out of babelute's scope.
+And so should be better used in pragmatics implementations, which means out of babelute's primary scope.

 If you need to implement pure Behavioural DSL, take a look to [DoThat](https://github.com/nomocas/dothat) - as example or for usage - wich is a Promise Based Facade DSL tool.

 ### Fluent Interfaces as DSL